 If you use a Windows-based server, enable the Keep-Alive extension through the command line.

 appcmd set config /section:httpProtocol /allowKeepAlive:true

-And if you wish to disable it, use:
+If you wish to disable Keep-Alive, use:

 appcmd set config /section:httpProtocol /allowKeepAlive:false

 Windows Server users can also enable the Keep-Alive header by editing the configuration files directly or writing WMI scripts.

 3. Test the changes